985 Workbench: 2026-03-02

 Pulley in the Tree

 I brought down the Slim Jim with its existing halyard that’s slung over a branch in the front tree.
-I used the that halyard to pull a throw weight and pulley on a new line into the same spot.
+I used that halyard to pull a throw weight and pulley on a new line into the same spot.
 I dropped the pulley straight down from high spot in the tree, and pulled the halyard out completely.
 I ran halyard line through the new pulley and hoisted it back up into the tree.
 Now the Slim Jim hangs free instead of tangled up through the tree.

 Fixed Slim Jim